 Of the three skate-inspired shoes we tested, this contender is the lightest, at 14 oz per shoe in a men's size 9.

 These were moderately breathable.
 For light XC, park riding, dirt jumping, and lift-served riding the breathability should be adequate.

 The Jacket possess a full synthetic leather upper.
 For their intended use, the Jackets held up relatively well, especially the Vibram rubber soles.

 This contender made by Giro is a shoe that is suited for park sessions, light downhill and enduro, some light XC riding, the skatepark, and even your favorite pub.
 While maybe not excelling in any one aspect, this shoe is a jacket of all trades.

 A shoe that bridges the gap from the skatepark to downhill riding and everything in between.
-In functionality, the Jacket is similar to other skate-inspired shoes like the Five Ten Freerider.
+In functionality, the Jacket is similar to other skate-inspired shoes.
 This contender also look good and are available in several color combinations for individual tastes, even a bright turquoise, and black combo.
 This pair of flat shoes just may be the Swiss Army knife of mountain bike shoes.